eu-digital-green-certificates/dgca-verification-center-ios/README.md

 #### DGCVerificationCenter is a Root object in API

+The Verification Center is responsible for such main tasks:
+   - check if certificate standard is applicable to the SDK
+   - verification of scanned QR certificates.
+   - loading necessary data.

-The root object is DGCVerificationCenter
+The root Verification Center object is shared object of DGCVerificationCenter class

       public class DGCVerificationCenter

+      public static let shared = DGCVerificationCenter()

 That object is responsible for verification of scanned and saved certificates.
 The certificate has its own specific type and can be verified depend on implemented inspectors